 Branch of Service: Army

-SSG Quintana is survived by his wife, daughter and two sons, one of which is a Folds of Honor Higher Education Scholarship recipient.
+SSG Quintana is survived by his wife, daughter and two sons, one of whom is a Folds of Honor Higher Education scholarship recipient.